1960 United States presidential election in Hawaii: Recount

 However, the following day, the presiding circuit court judge Ronald B. Jamieson ordered a partial recount to begin.
 A limited retabulation showed Nixon's margin over Kennedy decreasing, and as more ballots were opened and retabulated on subsequent days, Nixon's lead shrank and eventually disappeared.
 By December 18, the partial recount showed Kennedy leading Nixon in the state by 55 votes.

-The recount was thus still ongoing on December 19, the day specified in U.S. law for the casting of votes by the members of the Electoral College.
+The recount was thus still ongoing on December 19, the day specified in U.S. law for the casting of votes by the members of the electoral college.
 As a consequence, both the officially certified Republican slate of electors (Gavien A. Bush, J. Howard Worrall, and O. P. Soares) and an "unofficial" Democratic slate of electors (Jennie K. Wilson, William H. Heen, and Delbert E. Metzger) convened in the ʻIolani Palace and cast competing electoral votes for Nixon and Kennedy just one minute apart.
 Certificates for both slates' electoral votes were sent to Franklin G. Floete, the Administrator of General Services.

 Also on December 19, Jamieson ordered a complete statewide recount, which concluded on December 28 and showed a Kennedy victory by 115 votes.
 Based on this recount, Jamieson ordered that the Democratic slate of Wilson, Heen, and Metzger be named the validly appointed presidential electors for the state of Hawaii on December 30.
 Attorney General Kashiwa declined to appeal the verdict, and Governor William F. Quinn, a Republican, certified the Democratic slate of electors on January 4, 1961, in a letter to Administrator Floete.
 The state government also rushed a letter to Congress by air mail to indicate that a new certification was on its way.

-During the Congressional joint session to tabulate electoral votes on January 6, 1961, Nixon (who presided over the session in his capacity as President of the Senate), presented both the Republican and Democratic electoral certificates.
-To head off the possibility of a floor objection by Democrats such as Representative Daniel K. Inouye, Nixon then requested and received unanimous consent from the joint session for the Democratic certificate to be counted and the Republican certificate to be set aside, though he specified that this was being done "without the intent of establishing a precedent".
+During the congressional joint session to tabulate electoral votes on January 6, 1961, Nixon (who presided over the session in his capacity as President of the Senate), presented both the Republican and Democratic electoral certificates.
+To head off the possibility of a floor objection by Democrats such as Representative Daniel Inouye, Nixon then requested and received unanimous consent from the joint session for the Democratic certificate to be counted and the Republican certificate to be set aside, though he specified that this was being done "without the intent of establishing a precedent".